shalivan/shalivan.github.io/_posts/PXL/41-01-01-UE_Optimisation.md

 `ProfileGPU` -  `Ctrl` + `Shift` + `,` -  GPU Visualizer window (Single frame on gpu)  you can dump it to log

-You can adjust r.EarlyZPass to see if your scene would benefit from a full early Z pass (more draw calls, less overdraw during base pass).
+- **EarlyZPass** - (default: partial z pass).
+DBuffer decals require a full Z Pass `r.EarlyZPass` (more draw calls, less overdraw during base pass).

-- EarlyZPass: By default we use a partial z pass.
-DBuffer decals require a full Z Pass.
-This can be customized with r.EarlyZPass and r.EarlyZPassMovable.

-- Base Pass: When using deferred, simple materials can be bandwidth bound.
+- **Base Pass** - When using deferred, simple materials can be bandwidth bound.
 Actual vertex and pixel shader is defined in the material graph.
 There is an additional cost for indirect lighting on dynamic objects.

-- Shadow map rendering: Actual vertex and pixel shader is defined in the material graph.
+- **Shadow map** -  Actual vertex and pixel shader is defined in the material graph.
 The pixel shader is only used for masked or translucent materials.

-- Shadow projection/filtering: Adjust the shader cost with r.ShadowQuality.Disable shadow casting on most lights.
+- **Shadow projection/filtering** - Adjust the shader cost with r.ShadowQuality.Disable shadow casting on most lights.
 Consider static or stationary lights.

-- Occlusion culling: HZB occlusion has a high constant cost but a smaller per object cost.
-Toggle r.HZBOcclusion to see if you do better without it on.
+- **Occlusion culling** - `HZB` occlusion has a high constant cost but a smaller per object cost.
+Toggle `r.HZBOcclusion` to see if you do better without it on.

-- Deferred lighting: This scales with the pixels touched, and is more expensive with light functions, IES profiles, shadow receiving, area lights, and complex shading models.
+- **Deferred lighting** - This scales with the pixels touched, and is more expensive with light functions, IES profiles, shadow receiving, area lights, and complex shading models.

-- Tiled deferred lighting: Toggle r.TiledDeferredShading to disable GPU lights, or use r.TiledDeferredShading.MinimumCount to define when to use the tiled method or the non-deferred method.
+- **Tiled deferred lighting** - Toggle `r.TiledDeferredShading` to disable GPU lights, or use `r.TiledDeferredShading.MinimumCount` to define when to use the tiled method or the non-deferred method.

-- Environment reflections: Toggle r.NoTiledReflections to use the non-tiled method which is usually slower unless you have very few probes.
+- **Environment reflections** - Toggle `r.NoTiledReflections` to use the non-tiled method which is usually slower unless you have very few probes.

-- Ambient occlusion: Quality can be adjusted, and you can use multiple passes for efficient large effects.
+- **Ambient occlusion** - Quality can be adjusted, and you can use multiple passes for efficient large effects.

-- Post processing: Some passes are shared, so toggle show flags to see if the effect is worth the performance.
+- **Post processing** - Some passes are shared, so toggle show flags to see if the effect is worth the performance.

 ---